eth-lang/eth-lang/README.md

 ### browser

-Eth compiles down to plain JavaScript so you could simply run `eth -c app.eth >app.js` and load that in a browser but that only hic is that you won't have the nice `import` statements any more.
+Eth compiles down to plain JavaScript so you could simply run `eth -c app.eth >app.js` and load `app.js` in a browser but that only hic is that you won't have access to the nice `import` statements any more.

 To be able to use `import`s (really `require`s) you need to use a module loader / system to bundle your code for browsers.
+This implies that there needs to be an integration written for the tool you are going to choose.

+For **Browserify** users there is no `eth` integration yet but if you are up for it this [`soloify`](https://github.com/kiasaki/soloify) project should be a good example to look at.

-**If you are using _webpack_** you can install the `eth-loader` package and use that like so:
+**If you are using _webpack_** you can install the [`eth-loader`](https://github.com/kiasaki/eth-loader) package and use it like so:

 ```
 // webpack.config.js